See Do Experience

 E rere kau mai te Āwanui, Mai i te Kāhui maunga ki Tangaroa.
 Kō au te Āwa, kō te Āwa kō au.

-Built in 1919, The Durie Hill Elevator is New Zealand’s only public underground Elevator and is still used on a daily basis by locals and visitors.
+Built in 1919, The Durie Hill Elevator is New Zealand’s only public transport elevator and is still used on a daily basis by locals and visitors.

 Access is through a long pedestrian tunnel, or an adit to be more precise – this tunnel has no exit point.
 You’ll be welcomed aboard the elevator for the 66-metre ride to the top of the hill.
-The ride costs $2 return for adults, $1 for children.
+The ride costs $2 (each way) for adults, $1 for children and eftpos is available.
+The elevator operates 8am-6pm weekdays, 10am-5pm weekends and public holidays and is open every day except Christmas day.

 Anthonie Tonnon, Durie Hill Elevator operator

 Adjacent to the Durie Hill Elevator Tower is the Durie Hill War Memorial Tower.
 The decision to build a war memorial to the fallen was made in 1919 but the location was fiercely debated by the townspeople of the time.
 This is the tower and memorial built from the first proposal.
 The alternative was to build a war memorial more central to the town and in the end both projects went ahead.
-The second memorial is the Cenotaph located in Queen’s Park.
+The other memorial, built in 1923, is the Cenotaph located in Pukenamu Queen’s Park Reserve.

 The height of the lookout deck is 113-metres (372.2 feet) above sea level and provides the best panoramic views of the city, Whanganui River and the harbour.
 On a fine day you can see Mt Taranaki, Mt Ruapehu and the northernmost tip of the South Island.